ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 **Watch this space.
-I am building this project independently without any outside support.**
+I am building this project independently, without any outside support.**

 Novel Bitcoin Payment Service aims to be your very own payment service, attaining the goal of Peer-to-Peer Electronic Cash System as envisioned by Satoshi Nakamoto.